ForestasYan/PROJ831/README.md

 # PROJ831
-A School project about analysing and visualizing osu! data
+A School project about analysing and visualizing osu! data via pandas and a discord bot

 To be able to use this programm you need to create a file named "config.txt" and put it in the data folder.
 It will contain two values that must not be given to others